GeoGregory/dts-developer-challenge/README.md

 - Java 17+
 - Gradle
-- SQLite (optional for inspecting the DB)
+- SQLiteBrowser (optional for inspecting the DB)

 #### Frontend: